 iii Project company shares

-Security over the shares of the project company takes the form of a pledge, granted in a notarial document.
-The pledge must then be registered with the company's shareholder ledger; in the case of public limited liability companies the share certificates are endorsed 'as security' and delivered to the security agent for their custody.8 An annotation recording the pledge is also made in the notarial documents by virtue of which the pledgor acquired the ownership of the shares.
+Security over the shares of the project company takes the form of a pledge granted in a notarial document.
+The pledge must then be registered with the company's shareholder ledger and, in the case of public limited liability companies, the share certificates are endorsed as security and delivered to the security agent for their custody.8 An annotation recording the pledge is also made in the notarial documents by virtue of which the pledgor acquired the ownership of the shares.

-The use of 'blank' share certificates, which the security agent can fill in to transfer ownership of the shares upon enforcement of the pledge, and which is quite common in other jurisdictions, is not permitted under Spanish law.
+The use of 'blank' share certificates, which the security agent can fill in to transfer ownership of the shares upon enforcement of the pledge and is quite common in other jurisdictions, is not permitted under Spanish law.